International Convention on the Elimination of All Forms of Racial Discrimination: Definition of "racial discrimination"

 The question of whether an individual belongs to a particular racial group is to be decided, in the absence of justification to the contrary, by self-identification.

 Prevention of discrimination

+Article 1 of the Convention does not prohibit discrimination based on nationality, citizenship or naturalization but prohibits discrimination "against any particular nationality".

 Article 2 of the Convention condemns racial discrimination and obliges parties to "undertake to pursue by all appropriate means and without delay a policy of eliminating racial discrimination in all its forms".
 It also obliges parties to promote understanding among all races.
 To achieve this, the Convention requires that signatories: